kumardeepan29/Food_Truck_Locator/README.md

 Puja: added the register/login page with firebase Authentication.\
 Added the firebase email and password authentication. \
 Added the regex for data validation
+Deepan :added maps with all the information about the foodtrucks nearby once the login is successfull or used guest login
+.It will go to map fragment and shows all the naerby foodtruck and naviage the user to the foodtruck which is clicked. used Google api Key. used lat long for all the foodtrucks.

 # Food Truck Locator
 Fall 2019\